geocodefarm/geocodefarm-java/README.md

 ## Installation

-To use the SDK in your Java project, you can either download the `.jar` file or clone the repository and build it yourself.
+To use the SDK in your Java project, you can either download the `.jar` file (see Releases) or clone the repository and build it yourself.

 ### Gradle